boardflare/website/pages/tasks/nlp/sentiment.md

 - Click "Analyze", and a new sheet is added to your workbook to hold the results. analysis will run in your spreadsheet.
 - If this is the first use, it will take some additional time for the model to download from [Hugging Face](https://huggingface.co/).
 Subsequent uses will be faster, as the model will be cached in your browser storage, including for Excel desktop (which uses a browser engine for the addin).
-- As analysis progresses, the results will stream into the new sheet as they are processed.
+- As analysis progresses, the results will appear in the new sheet.
 - You can click cancel at any time to stop the analysis and start over.

 A hypothetical example of the results output is as follows: